Agile software development: Applications outside software development

 According to Jean-Loup Richet (research fellow at ESSEC Institute for Strategic Innovation & Services) "this approach can be leveraged effectively for non-software products and for project management in general, especially in areas of innovation and uncertainty."
 The result is a product or project that best meets current customer needs and is delivered with minimal costs, waste, and time, enabling companies to achieve bottom line gains earlier than via traditional approaches.

 Agile software development methods have been extensively used for development of software products and some of them use certain characteristics of software, such as object technologies.
 However, these techniques can be applied to the development of non-software products, such as computers, medical devices, food, clothing, and music.
 Agile software development methods have been used in non-development IT infrastructure deployments and migrations.
 Some of the wider principles of agile software development have also found application in general management (e.g., strategy, governance, risk, finance) under the terms business agility or agile business management.
+Agile software methodologies have also been adopted for use with the learning engineering process, an iterative data-informed process that applies human-centered design, and data informed decision-making to support learners and their development.

 Agile software development paradigms can be used in other areas of life such as raising children.
 Its success in child development might be founded on some basic management principles; communication, adaptation, and awareness.
 In a TED Talk, Bruce Feiler shared how he applied basic agile paradigms to household management and raising children.